 Whenever I take a camera view I get this message:

 "The graphics card driver in use has a known limitation that prevents the software from rendering 3D graphics.
 Please update your graphics drivers."

 This message will come up when the software detects that your video card is using a driver that is unable to generate 3D views.

 Typically, updating your video card's driver resolves the problem, however, you may also need to troubleshoot this further.
 Please see the appropriate resource below for your product

 If you have recently upgraded your Windows operating system from an older version, such as Windows 7 or Windows 8, keep in mind that your video card or integrated chipset may not have drivers compatible with the Windows 10 operating system.

 If this is the case, then you may find it necessary to roll back to the earlier Microsoft operating system which was compatible with the computer's hardware.

 Please be aware that if you do not resolve this problem, you may encounter program crashes, assertion failures, or lockups when taking camera views, as well as viewing previews in dialogs and the Library Browser.

-If updating your video card driver does not resolve the problem, please create an Online Support Center case and send our Technical Support team both of the following files:
+If updating your video card driver does not resolve the problem, please create an Technical Support Center case and send our Technical Support team both of the following files:

-Information on locating these files and attaching them via the Online Support Center can be found within the appropriate articles in the Related Articles section below.
+Information on locating these files and attaching them via the Technical Support Center can be found within the appropriate articles in the Related Articles section below.